 - Look at the repair history through the Carfax or Autocheck.
 Gallardos can just be like any other car and is just as prone to lemons or salvage/rebuilt titles like a normal car.

 - Take a car for a test drive and just get a general feel for the car.
 Remember squeaks and rattles are ok but anything excessive should be avoided.

-Just because you are buying a $200,000 car for $95,000 so prepare for the worst in case of repairs.
 As always, find a good independent shop to help you diagnose any issues.